sneyhaa/sneyhaa/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a Data Analyst.
-I am interested in working in product data analytics and predictions to improve business functions.
-I use Python, SQL, Tableau primarily to explore and investigate datasets.
+I am a Data Analyst with a Masters in Data Science.
+My interests lie in working on product data science roles that would allow me to improve business functions and/or enhance customer experience and achieve business goals.
+I enjoy transforming messy data to organizational gold and want to make the process as simple, accessible and easily understandabe for all.